 - Transportation – Visits are common with foster and host children, depending on the length of the placement.
 Offering to transport a child to visits or any of the family's children to commitments can really minister to a family.

-- Childcare – If you're trained to care for children in foster care, or have been trained through TFG to care for host children, you could offer to watch the family's children while the parents enjoy a much-needed break.
+- Childcare – If you're trained to care for children in foster care, or have been trained through TFG to care for host children, you could offer to watch the family's children while the parents enjoy a much-needed break (adopted children, however, do not require training).

 - Run errands – With more children, there are always more errands to run, so offering to run errands for a family can be a great blessing to them.